Quick summary

 When to opt for an extension of the SJM instead ?

-Adjusting the scope of the community of property (CoP) is not just about protecting assets – sometimes it can be beneficial to extend the CoP.
+Adjusting the scope of the community of property (CoP) is not just about protecting assets – sometimes it can be advantageous to extend the CoP.
 This means that property that would otherwise belong to only one of you becomes jointly owned.
 This can happen, for example, if one spouse inherits real estate or receives a valuable gift that he or she wants to include in the SJM.
 Extending the SJM can then bring benefits in situations where both spouses want to share the responsibility for the management and use of such assets.

 When extending SJM, it is advisable to consider the impact on the potential liabilities and financial responsibility of both spouses.
 You can then adapt the property relations to your family situation and future plans.